roman-milk/roman-milk.github.io/cvsn.md

  "Survived the event, did you?"
 She asked concernedly.

  "Barely, but the Mom has her claws out."
-Report_Story #2